agritheory/frappe-sentry/README.md

 ## Sentry

 Sends errors and performance data to Sentry.
-Compatible with Frappe / ERPNext v12 and v13 (Use `master-v13` branch for v13)
+Compatible with Frappe / ERPNext v13 and v14

 ## Features